-Fine milling is an innovative, sustainable and cost-effective highway maintenance solution, extending the life of surface, or in some cases replacing the need for a new surface.
-The fine milling process removes old failing surfaces but then refurbishes the largely solid original concrete road beneath.
+Fine milling is an innovative, sustainable, and cost-effective highway maintenance solution, that replaces the need for a new asphalt surface now and for the foreseeable future.
+The fine milling process removes the old failing asphalt surface but then refurbishes the largely solid original concrete road beneath.

-This includes levelling out the joint locations where one slab has possibly settled lower than its adjacent neighbour, causing a bump when driven on.
-It also increases grip by retexturing the concrete surface itself, and repairs all joints and cracks using a specialist material.
+The process involves levelling out the joint locations where one slab has possibly settled lower than its adjacent neighbour, causing a bump when driven on.
+It also reinstates grip by retexturing the concrete surface itself, and repairs all joints and cracks using a specialist material.
 We can also repair deep sections of the concrete that have entirely failed.
-All of the materials used are of a similar colour to new concrete so that all repairs largely match the concrete surface colouring, or will do when worn in a little, so no black bits making it look untidy.
+All the materials used are of a similar colour to concrete so that all repairs largely match the concrete surface colouring, or will do when weathered in a little, avoiding black patches that can make the surface look untidy.

 Where will fine milling be used?